-Made from bell peppers, cucumbers, and broccoli, they’re green, healthy and perfect for snacking and dipping.
+Made with bell peppers, cucumbers, and broccoli, they’re green, healthy, and perfect for snacking and dipping.

-If you’re bored with your colcannon recipe, here’s a chance to take it to the next level.
+If you’re bored with mashed potatoes, here’s a chance to take them to the next level.

 They’re crispy on the outside and soft and savory on the inside.
-They’re great solo with a side dip or served with a meaty main.
+Serve them with beef stew, and you’re all set.

-Dublin coddle is one of those chuck-everything-in-a-pot meals.
-It was a way to use up leftovers for thrifty Irish cooks.
+Dublin coddle is one of those chuck-everything-in-a-pot kind of meals.
+And it was originally a way to use up leftovers for thrifty cooks.

-A salty, savory combo of sausage, bacon, potatoes and onions, coddle is uniquely comforting casserole.
+A salty, savory combo of sausage, bacon, spuds, and onions, it’s a uniquely comforting casserole.

-Dump everything in a Dutch oven and simmer in broth until meaty and delicious.
+So dump everything in a Dutch oven and let it simmer until it’s meaty and delicious.